CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 What is India’s Green Steel Taxonomy and how does it relate to CBAM?

 India’s Green Steel Taxonomy, introduced by the Ministry of Steel in December 2024, classifies steel by emission intensity: below 2.2 tCO₂/t is three-star green, below 2.0 tCO₂/t is four-star, and below 1.6 tCO₂/t is five-star.
 The taxonomy provides a domestic framework for measuring decarbonisation progress that producers can communicate to EU buyers.
-Five-star rated steel at below 1.6 tCO₂/t would sit below the EU CBAM benchmark of 1.37 tCO₂/t for BF steel — meaning a five-star rated producer would face a lower CBAM levy than average.
+Five-star rated steel at below 1.6 tCO₂/t would sit near the EU CBAM benchmark of 1.37 tCO₂/t, significantly reducing the levy obligation.
 The Green Steel Public Procurement Policy from FY28 will require minimum green steel content in government projects, creating domestic demand alongside the EU market signal.

 When will hydrogen-based DRI be commercially viable for Indian steel?